• How has COVID-19 shaken up the Sydney Airport share price?

 More reading

-Dan Caplinger owns shares of Apple.
-The Motley Fool Australia’s parent company Motley Fool Holdings Inc. owns shares of and recommends Apple, Tesla, and Zoom Video Communications.
-The Motley Fool Australia has recommended Apple.
+Danny Vena owns shares of Amazon and Microsoft.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool’s board of directors.
+The Motley Fool Australia’s parent company Motley Fool Holdings Inc. owns shares of and recommends Amazon and Microsoft and recommends the following options: long January 2022 $1920 calls on Amazon, short January 2021 $115 calls on Microsoft, long January 2021 $85 calls on Microsoft, and short January 2022 $1940 calls on Amazon.
+The Motley Fool Australia has recommended Amazon.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 This article was originally published on Fool.com.
 All figures quoted in US dollars unless otherwise stated.